dhairyarungta/mdp-death/message_types.md

     - RPi records `YDIST`, required for returning to carpark later, returned by STM after `YF150` command
     - STM moves around obstacle 1 then forward to in front of the image on obstacle 2
 5. **RP3:** RPi gets image, send to PC
-6. **PR1, RS1/4/5, SR1/2:** PC sends NAVIGATION message with commands `[secondLeft/secondRight]` no path to RPi, convert and forward to STM
+6. **PR1, RS1/4/5/6, SR1/2:** PC sends NAVIGATION message with commands `[secondLeft/secondRight]` no path to RPi, convert and forward to STM
     - RPi records `second_arrow`, required for returning to carpark later
     - RPi records `XDIST`, required for returning to carpark later, returned by STM after `XL/R200` command
+    - RPi must send TL/TR command (RS6) before any IL/IR/XL/XR commands (RS4, RS5) to reset IR sensor baseline value
     - STM moves around obstacle 2, ending up on side of obstacle 2 in opposite direction than `second_arrow`
 7. RPi calls `return_to_carpark()`, sending STM commands to return home